Einenlum/chal/README.md

 ## Some failures

 I could not manage to implement the geolocation part.
 I thought I could manage to create the DQL functions to use the ST_Distance_Sphere but 1/ I discovered very late that mariadb still does not propose it, 2/ even with MySQL, it seems my formula is wrong somehow.

+The documentation is not very elegant… I have to admit I'm really not a fan of the actual ecosystem around the API documentation in PHP (I'm building an alternative as a side project because of this).
+I used here nelmio api doc because it's pretty easy to use (even if the documentation is really bad, which is kind of a joke) but one drawback is that it uses the OpenAPI spec version 2.0 and still not the 3.0.

+No HATEOAS here cause I did not have enough time.
+Also because I am not a huge fan of it (I don't agree totally with [this angry developer](https://jeffknupp.com/blog/2014/06/03/why-i-hate-hateoas/), but partly at least).